jeremyzilar/civic-tech-list/README.md

 # Civic Tech list

-## A listing of civic tech organizations that are committed to human-centered design, building healthy cross-functional teams, and making an impact on the public.
+## A listing of civic tech organizations that are committed to human-centered design, cross-functional teams, and making an impact on public services.

+---

 **Working in the Federal Government**
 - 18F — https://18f.gsa.gov/